 As a further housing option, the town could seek to establish clear definitions of "tiny houses" and "tiny house parks" and how they differ from manufactured housing and manufactured home parks.
-In addition, special attention should be given to the energy efficiency of manufactured housing units.

 Workforce Housing

 NH state law requires municipalities to provide a "reasonable and realistic" opportunity for housing to be developed that is affordable.
 Warner adopted Article XIV-A of its Zoning Ordinance to address that law.
 Multi-family development is permitted in the R-I, R-2, and B-I Zone Districts with one residential structure per lot and a requirement to increase the lot size with each unit.
 Housing projects under this Article are also permitted in the C-I and INT Overlay with multiple structures permitted on one lot and no requirement to increase the lot size with each additional unit.